SamuelBurnes/PMMGBeautifier/README.md

 * Fill in your FIO api key
 * Fill in your Web app ID (if available)
 * Click configure

+# Setting up the sidebar

+* Enter the abbreviation you want to show up in the left hand box and the command it should run in the right hand box.
+To add another row, click the + button.

 # Installation